Video: warriors vs worriers: the role of COMT gene variants

 Kamil Celoch, MS MA CSNS CISSN CPPS

 Kamil Celoch is the founder of KC-performance: Sharp Mind & Strong Body Solutions.
 Based in the heart of Europe (Brussels, Belgium), Kamil is sought-after by high-performing individuals for his unique ability to optimize mental and physical performance using evidence-based nutrition, training and lifestyle interventions.
+He is a certified professional member of two academic societies, the International Society of Sports Nutrition and Society for NeuroSports.
+In 2017, he successfully completed the Certified Physical Preparation Specialist course at WWE Performance Center in Orlando, Florida.
 Kamil serves as a peer-reviewer of the Journal of the International Society of Sports Nutrition.
 In 2019, he was appointed the brand ambassador for the Society for NeuroSports.
 As of 2021, he serves as the Society's official Communications Director.